Agentic Software Issue Resolution with Large Language Models: A Survey: Introduction

 Although existing surveys~\cite{liu2024large, yang2025survey, tao2025retrieval, guo2025comprehensive} have organized a part of agentic issue resolution methods based on the taxonomy of automated program repair (APR) or code generation, they have not comprehensively covered the literature in the field of issue resolution for the following reasons. \ding{182} Lack of taxonomies specifically tailored to issue resolution and workflow modeling.
 Existing surveys~\cite{yang2025survey, tao2025retrieval, guo2025comprehensive} do not regard issue resolution as a holistic task but divide issue resolution-related research into existing areas, such as APR.
 However, unlike APR, issue resolution encompasses more diverse software maintenance activities, such as efficiency optimization~\cite{swe-perf} and feature addition~\cite{nocode-bench, FEABench}.
 Even for bug-fixing issues, issue resolution does not assume the existence of tests that can trigger the bug.
 These differences render existing taxonomies insufficient to systematically organize all research related to issue resolution.
-Additionally, these surveys also ignore the examination of numerous issue resolution benchmarks and empirical studies. \ding{183} Overlook the recent paradigm shift in issue resolution techniques.
-Recently, the remarkable success of reinforcement learning in LLMs has shaped a new paradigm for constructing issue resolution agentic systems~\cite{deepseekr1, rl_survey}.
-Researchers have gradually shifted from prompt engineering approaches based on general-purpose LLMs toward training powerful and efficient models to drive issue resolution agentic systems~\cite{SWE-smith}.
-Existing surveys~\cite{liu2024large, yang2025survey} did not capture this paradigm shift, overlooking the studies on model training strategies for issue resolution.
+Additionally, these surveys also ignore the examination of numerous issue resolution benchmarks and empirical studies. \ding{183} Overlook the recent paradigm shift in issue resolution techniques. \revReplace{R1.5}{ Recently, LLM-based issue resolution has gradually shifted from prompt-engineering-based scaffold design toward training dedicated models.
+For instance, since February 2025, the number of training studies has grown 11.4-fold, substantially outpacing the 3.1-fold growth of scaffold-design studies over the same period.
+Within this training-driven paradigm, reinforcement learning (RL) has emerged as the main approach, propelled by its remarkable success in LLMs~\cite{deepseekr1, rl_survey}.
+24 of the 39 (61.5\%) representative models released from February 2025 to May 2026 use reinforcement learning. } Existing surveys~\cite{liu2024large, yang2025survey} did not capture this paradigm shift, overlooking the studies on model training strategies for issue resolution.
 In summary, there is still no comprehensive survey on LLM-based agentic issue resolution.